-And if you’re wondering, these mini green bands are my all time favorite for anything hip and glute related along with this red band for upper body work.
-You can snag both at prosourcefit and save some money with the code Mamabear15
+And if you’re wondering, these mini green bands are my all-time favorite for anything hip and glute related along with this red band for upper body work.
+You can snag both at prosourcefit and save some money with the code mamabearfit

-Working out third trimester is a bit different for every woman.
-Below is an idea of what my workouts looked like at 33 weeks pregnant.
+Working out in the third trimester is a bit different for every woman.
+Below is an idea of what my strength workouts looked like at 33 weeks pregnant.

 A1.
 Banded Goblet Squat